-- 1.Name on the board. - 2.First checkmark beside name on the board with denial of privilege. - 3.Second checkmark beside name and generation of behavioral referral. - (Copies given to parent and placed in the student file). - 4.Office visit the Administrator may use any of the following steps to address the situation.
+- 1. Name on the board. - 2.
+First check mark beside name on the board with denial of privilege. - 3.
+Second check mark beside name and generation of behavioral referral.
+(Copies given to parents and placed in the student file). - 4.Office visit the Administrator may use any of the following steps to address the situation.
 (All of these steps are taken in consultation with the parents and are noted in the student's file on Renweb.)